memobank-logo-alt

 Image

-The ring-fenced account
+The safeguarding account

 Image

-The ring-fenced account: regulatory protection of funds
+The safeguarding account: regulatory protection of funds

 ring-fenced-settlement-main-account

-API-driven management of your ring-fenced account flows
+API-driven management of your safeguarding account flows

 Image